Observation-Management-Service/ewms-workflow-management-service/README.md

 ##### The Init Container

 The init container runs once on a worker before any task/event is processed.
 This is specified by the [workflow request object's `init_image`, `init_args`, and `init_env`](https://github.com/Observation-Management-Service/ewms-workflow-management-service/blob/main/Docs/Apis/DefaultApi.md#post-v0workflows).
-See [EWMS Pilot documentation](https://github.com/Observation-Management-Service/ewms-pilot#the-init-container) for more information.
+See the [EWMS Pilot documentation](https://github.com/Observation-Management-Service/ewms-pilot#the-init-container) for more information.

-##### Persisted Attribute Locations
+##### Locations of Persisted Attributes

 The [workflow request object's](https://github.com/Observation-Management-Service/ewms-workflow-management-service/blob/main/Docs/Apis/DefaultApi.md#post-v0workflows) fields are mostly persisted in similarly-named fields the [`TaskDirective`](#task-directive) object.
 However, some are located in other places: